bonitasoft/bonita-project-maven-plugin/README.md

 # Bonita Project Store Maven Plugin

-A Maven plug-in used by Bonita project to synchronize the project store, where external project dependencies can be stored, and the local Maven repository.
+A Maven plug-in used by Bonita projects to synchronize the Project Store (where external projects dependencies can be stored) and the local Maven repository.

 ## Usage